FeetPicsOfAOC/rock-paper-scissors/README.md

 What I learned:
 - DOM and DOM manipulation with plain JavaScript.
+  - How to add and change elements.
+  - How to handle events.
+- Data-attributes and what they are for.
 - Breaking problems into smaller chunks instead of thinking about all the problems at the same time.